-Random also appears is conceptual experiments : tossing a coin once or 100 times, throwing three dice, arranging a deck of cards, matching two decks, playing roulettes, etc.\\
+Randomness also appears as conceptual experiments : tossing a coin once or 100 times, throwing three dice, arranging a deck of cards, matching two decks, playing roulette, etc.\\

-Every day human life is subject to random : waiting times for buses, traffic, number of calls on a telephone, number of busy lines in a communication network, sex of a newborn, etc.\\
+Every day human life is subject to randomness : waiting times for buses, traffic, number of calls on a telephone, number of busy lines in a communication network, sex of a newborn, etc.\\

 The reader is referred to \cite{feller1} for a more diverse and rich set of examples.\\

 The quantitative study of random phenomena is the objective of Probability Theory and Statistics Theory.
 Let us give two simple examples to briefly describe each of these two disciplines.